liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/types.md

 The `@Field` annotation contains these additional properties:

 * `schemaURL`: Lets you configure the schema used.
-* `mode`: Lets you set when the field is used.
+* `mode`: <span id="mode"/>Lets you set when the field is used.
 The type interface converts the object to a supported format and parses the body in a request.
 Some fields, however, only function in one such task.
 These `mode` property values let you choose when the field is used:
 	* `READ_ONLY`: The field is used only for parsing the body.
 	* `WRITE_ONLY`: The field is used only for representing the entity.
 	* `READ_WRITE`: The field is used in both cases.